Listed on National and Orange County Registers of Historic Places

-The Bradford House has been a part of Placentia since 1902 when the prosperous rancher, Albert Sumner Bradford, built it for his family.
+The Bradford House has been a part of Placentia since 1902, when the prosperous rancher Albert Sumner Bradford built it for his family home and the center for his citrus business.

 The modified Queen Anne Victorian-style home cost $8,000.
 With two stories, 15 rooms and a full basement, it is an excellent example of an elegant turn-of-the-century home.
 The house is furnished in typical 1900-1920 style.

 A ruby glass window, coved ceilings, handcrafted hemlock staircase, pocket doors and a double fireplace separating the back parlor and the dining room enhance the first floor.
-The large kitchen boasts built-in, ceiling-high cupboards and a massive worktable with sugar and flour bins.
+The large kitchen boasts built-in cabinetry, ceiling-high cupboards and a massive worktable with sugar and flour bins.

-The entire downstairs and four of the seven upstairs bedrooms are open for viewing.
+In addition to the downstairs, four of the original seven upstairs bedrooms are open for viewing.

 Docent-led Tours